 DHCS developed the enrollment notices, choice book, and other materials for Cal MediConnect and mandatory Medi-Cal managed care enrollment with extensive stakeholder involvement.
 In February 2014, DHCS began working with a group of stakeholders to develop the notices and choice form.
 These stakeholders met with DHCS senior leadership to discuss the notices and other issues on March 6, April 16, and May 6, 2014.
 Following this process, and in partnership with CMS, the choice form and 60-day notice went through beneficiary testing and a stakeholder review process.
 In response to feedback from this review process, DHCS made changes and provided the revised 90-, 60-, and 30-day notices and the choice form to the California Collaborative for another stakeholder comment period in June 2014.
-The California Collaborative includes 37 statewide advocacy and stakeholder groups and is connected to local Collaborative coalitions of stakeholders in each of the CCI counties.
+The California Collaborative includes 37 statewide advocacy and stakeholder groups and is connected to local collaborative coalitions of stakeholders in the seven demonstration counties.
 Comments received from the California Collaborative were incorporated into the final notices and choice form.
 As a result of these activities, DHCS revised the notices and materials for consistent messaging across different materials and to more clearly explain the following:

-- Plan choices and instructions for opting out. - Continuity of care provisions. - How to determine which providers are part of each plan's network. - Covered services and benefits.
+- Plan choices and instructions for opting out.

+- Continuity of care provisions.

+- How to determine which providers are part of each plan's network.

+- Covered services and benefits.

-• Contact information for assistance.
+- Contact information for assistance.

-All CCI notices were written at a sixth-grade reading level and provided in all of the required Medi-Cal threshold languages, as well as in alternative formats that were culturally, linguistically, and physically appropriate.
-DHCS posted all final notices and related materials, including the choice book, choice form, and the Cal MediConnect and the Managed Long-Term Services and Supports (MLTSS) Guidebooks on the CalDuals website; however, since passive enrollment has ended, these notices and materials are no longer actively used.
+All notices were written at a sixth-grade reading level and provided in all of the required Medi-Cal threshold languages, as well as in alternative formats that were culturally, linguistically, and physically appropriate.
+DHCS posted all final notices and related materials, including the choice book, choice form, and the Cal MediConnect and the MLTSS Guidebooks on the CalDuals website; however, since passive enrollment has ended, these notices and materials are no longer actively used.
 Note that San Mateo and Orange Counties are County Organized Health System (COHS) counties, and the COHS MMPs were responsible for developing and mailing their own enrollment materials.

-DHCS created a new Guide and Choice Book that is currently mailed to two groups of Duals: 1) individuals in CCI counties who become dually-eligible; and 2) existing Duals who move into a CCI county.
+DHCS created a new guide and choice book that is currently mailed to two groups of Duals: 1) individuals in the seven demonstration counties who become dually-eligible;

+and 2) existing Duals who move into the seven demonstration counties.
 These materials also went through a stakeholder comment period and were released in summer 2016.
 They were subject to extensive user testing and revisions in partnership with Health Research for Action at UC Berkeley's School of Public Health and a series of literacy reviews to verify that they met readability standards and were not above a sixth-grade reading level.
 The materials are available in all required Medi-Cal threshold languages as well as accessible formats, as required.
 The materials are mailed to beneficiaries as a part of the regular enrollment process.
-These new materials incorporate lessons DHCS has learned about how to communicate with Duals concerning the CCI, including lessons learned through stakeholder input and beneficiary testing of previous materials.
+These new materials incorporate lessons DHCS has learned about how to communicate with Duals concerning Cal MediConnect, including lessons learned through stakeholder input and beneficiary testing of previous materials.

-In addition, DHCS released a CCI Beneficiary Toolkit.
-This comprehensive toolkit contains stand-alone fact sheets that cover various topics and aspects of CCI in more depth.
-The fact sheets address questions that currently enrolled members and eligible beneficiaries often have, including:
+In addition, DHCS released a beneficiary toolkit.6 This comprehensive toolkit contains stand-alone fact sheets that cover various topics and aspects of Cal MediConnect in more depth.
+The fact sheets address questions that currently enrolled beneficiaries and eligible beneficiaries often have, including: